JacobKirch18/elden-ring-universal-app/README.md

 ## Description

-This is a companion app for elden ring.
+This is a companion app for Elden Ring.
 It features a list of all bosses with their photos, along with a compendium that lists all the bosses the user has marked as defeated.
 Once a boss is added to the compendium, all the detailed information about a boss can be seen.
-There are also radio buttons to keep track of what New Game+ you are on.
+There are also radio buttons to keep track of what New Game+ you are on as well as to view bosses new health values.

 This makes use of the Elden Ring API found here: https://docs.eldenring.fanapis.com/docs/